Ayatullah-Salah/ToDoApp/README.md

 2. Implementing navigation controllers and tab bar controllers for seamless navigation.
 3. Creating a table view with custom cells for an intuitive user experience.

-Thank you for considering Taskify for your task management needs! 🙌
+Thank you for considering focusly for your task management needs! 🙌